jonbirge/guac-stack/README.md

 ## EULA

 Note that this compose stack pulls two containers from Glyptodon.
-You will need to create an account with them so that you can legally use their containers.
+You will need to [create an account with Glyptodon](https://glyp.to) so that you can legally use their containers.
 For individuals employing their containers for personal use, they generously offer a license for free.
 That said, I know this isn't optimal; if somebody were willing to find open source alternatives to the Glyptodon containers, I would be grateful for that pull request!

 ## Configuration